hkarthik7/News/README.md

 #  NEWS APP WITH POWERSHELL

 **News app** is a collection of news updates from various news sources and shows in small chunk sections.
-Each news is linked to its corresponding sources, this helps to read the news in short and at the same time the detailed news can be read by a simple click on the headlines.
+Each news is linked to its corresponding sources, this helps to read the news in short and at the same time detailed news can be read by a simple click on the headline.
 Currently latest news in **UK** & **INDIA** and available along with **COVID-19** **UK** data.

 Since the app is distributed in a url it comes as mobile friendly.